extremelogic-ph/common_config/README.md

 ## Limitations

 - The encryption key must be exactly 16 characters long.
-- The library uses AES encryption in ECB mode, which may not be suitable for all security requirements.
 - Placeholder resolution is currently limited to simple ${key} syntax and does not support nested placeholders.

 ## Contributing